carlosandthefifth/mm---enhanced-sharing/README.md

 Sharing Rules Enhancement

+Requirements:

+•	Accounts object must be private.
+If not, the record share will not be available, and the installation will fail o	To do: detect share settings

 Client needs a way to extend sharing rule limits.
 Currently the limit is 300 rules with up to 50 criteria based rules, if available for the object.